KellanStevens/dotfiles/README.md

 ## Steps to bootstrap a new Windows 10 install

-> *Make sure you are open PowerShell with Administrator*
+> *Make sure you open PowerShell with Administrator*

 1. Install Chocolatey.